-Discovering a logo
+Discovering a Gratitude Logo

 Then I came across a symbol for gratitude.
 I felt myself breathing deeply with a sense of calm.
 One can so easily get caught up wanting more of anything and for things to be different.
 And yet one can also always find things to be grateful for.
 Also, the shape of the circle reminds me how things arise, stay a while and then go, just like our thoughts and feelings.
 But mostly I chose this sign for its message of gratitude, shining through my website and out into the world.